-Every local church should have a "World Missions" program and receive an offering designated to this cause on a regular basis, preferably once every month.
+Every local church should have a "Global Missions" program and receive an offering designated to this cause on a regular basis, preferably once every month.
 This is regardless of where this church is located in the world.
 The pastor should encourage the people to give liberally and then lead them in giving.

-Giving to World Missions is the will of God for every local assembly.
+Giving to world missions is the will of God for every local assembly.

-Not only will God bless the finances of the Church, but He will as well send spiritual blessings that cannot be measured.
-Churches who have faithfully involved themselves with giving to missions through the years have a history of being Churches with a passion for souls at home and abroad.
+Not only will God bless the finances of the church, but He will also send spiritual blessings that cannot be measured.
+Churches who have faithfully involved themselves with giving to missions through the years have a history of being churches with a passion for souls at home and abroad.
 The fire of revival seems to always burn there.

-Perhaps one of the great sins of the modern Church is that of selfishness.
-God never intended for the Church to turn His blessings inwardly upon itself.
-Rather, He set the example that the Church should follow, that being to turn His blessings outwardly unto the lost souls for which Christ died.
+Perhaps one of the great sins of the modern church is that of selfishness.
+God never intended for the church to turn His blessings inwardly upon itself.
+Rather, He set the example that the church should follow, that being to turn His blessings outwardly unto the lost souls for which Christ died.